istio/istio.io/content/en/news/releases/1.20.x/announcing-1.20.1/index.md

 - **Fixed** a memory leak when a `ServiceEntry` was removed.
   ([Issue #47893](https://github.com/istio/istio/issues/47893))

-- **Improved** `istioctl bug-report` performance by reducing the amount of calls to the Kubernetes API.
+- **Improved** `istioctl bug-report` performance by reducing the number of calls to the Kubernetes API.
 The included pod/node details in the report remain comprehensive but will be presented differently.

 - **Removed** the `--rps-limit` flag for `istioctl bug-report` and **added** the `--rq-concurrency` flag.